The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 The Price of Operating Without Clear Leadership Expectations

 The immediate cost is obvious.
 Missed results.
 Difficult conversations.
-Wasted performance review cycles where both parties spend more energy arguing about what was expected than discussing how to improve.
+Wasted performance review cycles where both sides spend more energy arguing about what was expected than discussing how to improve.

 The deeper cost is harder to see.

 When expectations are unclear, CEOs default to gut-feel evaluations.
 They use relational signals, impressions from meetings, and stories they tell themselves about whether a leader "gets it" or is "really operating at the right level."
-Harvard's corporate governance research reveals an uncomfortable finding: many CEOs realize midway through a formal performance process that they never actually set clear, measurable expectations with the executive in the first place.
+Harvard's corporate governance research surfaces something most CEOs don't want to hear: many of them realize midway through a formal performance process that they never actually set clear, measurable expectations with the executive in the first place.
 By then, both sides have dug in.
 The CEO is frustrated.
 The leader is defensive.
 The conversation is about justifying a conclusion rather than solving a problem.

 The people cost is significant.
-Leaders who lack a clear definition of success cannot build genuine autonomy.
+Leaders without a clear definition of success can't operate with real autonomy.
 They are either guessing what the CEO wants and hoping they are right, or constantly checking in to calibrate.
 Neither is a good use of a senior leader's time or capacity.
 And the psychological toll is real.
 Operating without a clear scoreboard is stressful.
 It produces anxiety rather than confidence.
 Leaders who could be driving results spend energy trying to figure out whether they are on the right track.

 Good leaders leave.
 Not the ones comfortable with ambiguity, but the ones who want to know exactly what they are accountable for and want the space to deliver it.
 They are the leaders who, given a clear target and the authority to pursue it, will outperform.
 They are also the ones most likely to find a better situation when the current one never quite gives them that clarity.
 Losing them is expensive in ways that rarely get connected back to the expectation-setting failure that caused the problem.

-There is also an organizational cost that compounds over time.
-When senior leaders lack clear expectations, the ambiguity cascades downward.
+The organizational cost compounds too.
+When senior leaders don't have clear expectations, the ambiguity cascades downward.
 Their direct reports operate with even less clarity.
 Teams are misaligned because their leaders are misaligned.
 The cost of the original gap multiplies at every level of the organization.

 A Better Tool for the Job